VaLeXaR/wp-multilang/readme.txt

 = I saved post and translation for language by default is disappeared. =

-For saving post which do not translated before, you need save post on default language.
+For saving post which do not translated never before, you need save post on default language.
 And only then on different language.

 = I add new translation, but it rewrite another translation on different language. =